 FetLife’s “donation” isn’t that expensive.
 A six-month contract will only cost you 30 USD, and refreshingly, they don’t try luring you into longer contracts by lowering monthly payments.
 Thus, 12 months is 60 USD, 24 months is 120 USD.
 All for 5 USD per month.
 Nice.

 At FetLife, there is no such thing as buying a premium membership.
 They lend support to the site by “donating” a specific amount monthly.
 However, this is only available from 6-month increments — a policy the site regards as necessary to sustain its business.

 Payment options range from Bitcoin, PaySafeCard & GiroPay to direct debit, credit card, and bank transfer.
 Those who are on the DL need not worry, their billing receipts are from BitLove Inc. Billing is not auto-renewable and must be made manually.

 It is simple to deactivate your account.
 But, you do not need to because payments will not auto-renew.
 If you are unsure about staying or going, there is also the option of ending your account temporarily.

 All information on FetLife is SSL-encrypted, and when you delete information on this site, the servers automatically delete all your data as well.
 So, your secrets are safe.
-FetLife will not sell your user info to third party sites, so you won’t get riding crops coming up on your browser.
-FetLife limits themselves to general statistics of members to judge the efficacy of new perks.
+FetLife will not sell your user info to third-party sites, so you won’t get riding crops coming up on your browser.
+FetLife limits itself to general statistics of members to judge the efficacy of new perks.

 FetLife does its best to eliminate fake users on the site, but like all social networking and dating platforms, it has its amount of spammers.
 The website takes such gate crashers seriously, however, and has a dedicated team to tackle reports of suspicious activity.
 So, consider what real people can do on FetLife to weed scammers out.